Web Hosting and Domain FAQs

 What’s a domain name?

-A domain name is the web address you type in your Internet browser to visit a website, i.e. SporkMarketing.com is a domain name.
-When you type SporkMarketing.com into your browser, you arrive at our home page.
+A domain name is the web address you type in your Internet browser to visit a website, i.e. SporkMarketing.com.
+When you type "SporkMarketing.com" into your browser, you arrive at our home page.
 Domain names can only contain letters and numbers; no special characters or spaces are allowed.

 • .com – This type of domain name is best for business websites.